Legoland Florida: Peppa Pig Theme Park

 On August 13, 2021, the six main attractions for the park were announced.

-On October 13, 2021, it was confirmed that the park will open on February 24, 2022, a year after its initial announcement.
+On October 13, 2021, it was confirmed that the park would open on February 24, 2022, a year after its initial announcement.

 Legoland Water Park

 The Legoland Water Park was initially constructed as "Splash Island", which debuted in 2005 with five rides within Cypress Gardens.
 Splash Island was the only water park in Polk County when it opened.
 After Merlin Entertainments purchased the Cypress Gardens site, Splash Island was reworked with Lego themes replacing the original Polynesian-themed attractions.
 The Legoland Water Park also added a sixth attraction, a toddler water play area named Duplo Splash Safari, which featured slides and fountains in a shallow pool.
 The park reopened under its new name on May 26, 2012.

 Admission to the Water Park requires purchase of an admission ticket to the theme park.
 The initial extra cost for admission to the water park was $12 for ages 4 and up, aimed at visitors spending a second day at Legoland.